OFDM vs OFDMA | difference between OFDM and OFDMA

-This page OFDM vs OFDMA describes difference between OFDM and OFDMA.It explains basics of OFDM and OFDMA and mentions useful difference between terms.
+This page on the OFDM vs OFDMA describes difference between OFDM and OFDMA modulation schemes.
+The tabular comparison between OFDM and OFDMA are also outlined.

 In OFDM systems, only a single user can transmit on all of the sub-carriers at any given time.
 In order to support multiple users time and/or frequency division access techniques are used in OFDM.
 The major setback to this static multiple access scheme is the fact that the different users see the wireless channel differently is not being utilized.
 OFDMA, on the other hand, allows multiple users to transmit simultaneously on the different sub-carriers per OFDM symbol.